farmbeatslabs/studentkit/Indoor-m1/2_Register_your_FarmBeats_Student_Kit_User_and_Device.md

 Register your devices
 ---------------------

+*The FarmBeats Student Kit cloud service is provided for free up to a 5 device limit per user.
+Any additional devices over the 5 device limit will incur cost.
+Devices added over the free limit will be programmatically removed unless billing information is provided.
+Please* [contact us](mailto:support@farmbeatslabs.com) *to arrange.*

 -   To register your Student Kit device you are going to need a unique **Device ID** to use as the claim code.
 The Device ID that we use is from the Mac address of the LAN adapter on your Raspberry Pi.
 Instructions for obtaining